cnfree/spark/README.md

-# This is a copy of spark based on Scala IDE.
+# This is a copy of spark based on Scala IDE

 # Apache Spark